gaoyang23nj/gaoyang23nj.github.io/index.md

 layout: default
 ---

-I am a Phd student in Southeast University, Nanjing, China from 2017.
+I'm a PhD student in Southeast University, Nanjing, China from 2017.
-I focus on Opportunistic Network, Selfish Behaviors and Internet of Things.
+My research focuses on Opportunistic Network, Selfish Behavior, Mobi1e Computing and Internet of Things.

 ## Paper List